percona/pmm/docs/install-pmm/HA.md

 ### **Step 6: Running PMM Services**

-The PMM server orchestrates the collection, storage, and visualization of metrics.
-In our high-availability setup, we'll have one active PMM server and two passive PMM servers.
+The PMM Server orchestrates the collection, storage, and visualization of metrics.
+In our high-availability setup, we'll have one active PMM Server and two passive PMM Servers.
 {.power-number}

 1. Pull the PMM Server Docker image: